raphaelreme/byotrack/README.md

 * Optical Flow
     * Support for Open-CV and Scikit-Image algorithms.
 Can be used for particle linking, track stitching and interpolations.
+* Datasets
+    * Support for some datasets.
+Currently only one is provided: Cell Tracking Challenge (CTC) [10].
+More to come...
+* Metrics:
+    * Support for some segmentation/detection/tracking metrics.
+Currently, only CTC metrics are provided.
+More to come...

 ## Install